Assassinumz/studentbuzz/README.md

 ### Views

->Creation of  University Login , Student Login , Faculty Login is completed .
+-Creation of  University Login , Student Login , Faculty Login is completed .
->Creation of University Signup , Faculty creation , Student Signup is completed .
+-Creation of University Signup , Faculty creation , Student Signup is completed .
->Creation of Classes is done .
+-Creation of Classes is done .

 ##  Backend
->Use of Firebase authentication
+-Use of Firebase authentication
->Use of Replit to deploy the webapp
+-Use of Replit to deploy the webapp
->Use of Domain name from GoDaddy Registry
+-Use of Domain name from GoDaddy Registry